ACCESS-NRI/build-ci/README.md

 * `dockerfile-name`: Name of the Dockerfile to use (e.g. `Dockerfile.base-spack`)

 ## Usage
 To use a reusable workflow, add the following yml file your target repository in the `.github/workflows/` directory.
-You will then be able to run it from the "Actions" tab on the repository page or via the Github CLI.

 ### Simple example
 `.github/workflows/workflow.yml`: